 After posting a few pics on Face Book, I received an invitation to join the FB group, Camaros Unlimited.
 What an incredible group of inspiring, passionate people.
 They are so proud of their cars and love to show them off.
 I was seeing all these pictures of people with friends at shows and piles of trophies and just having a great time.
 So I said to my wife, “I’m going to look around for a local cruise night or car show.
 It might be fun.”
 Now, Roxane spent 28 years in the Air Force and retired as a full Colonel.
 I love saying that.
 Can you tell how proud I am of her?
 So here is what she said…“You know, I have so many friends all around country that I would love to visit.
 Why don’t we buy an enclosed trailer and a motor home and map out car shows all around the country where I have friends and spend a year or so travelling and going to shows?”
 As soon as she pried me off of her, I registered for Cruising the Coast in Gulfport/Biloxi in September.
 Life is good!

-Congratulations to Bryon Brovont and his 1969 Camaro Z/28 for winning the TorqueNews/Camaros Unlimited Camaro of the Month for June 2018.
+Congratulations to John Watkins and his Camaro for winning the TorqueNews/Camaros Unlimited Camaro of the Month for July 2018.
 If you would like to participate in the Camaro of the Month program with your Chevy muscle car, click here to join Camaros Unlimited!